How to use side lighting in photography – direction of light

 How to use artificial light as a side light

-If you’re using artificial light, move the light around to either 4 or 8 (on the clock) and you’ll see the shadows forming on your subject.
+With artificial light, move the light around to either the 4 or 8 o’clock position (with your subject at the center of the imaginary clock) and you’ll see the shadows forming on your subject.

-If the light is at either 3 or 9, as it would be with a split lighting pattern, you’ll be at the extreme end of side lighting.
-Every little bump or dent on your subject will be accentuated by the light skimming across it.
+If the light is at either 3 or 9 o’clock, as it would be with a split lighting pattern, you’ll be at the extreme end of side lighting.
+Every little bump or dent on your subject will be accentuated by the light skimming across them.

 How to use direct sunlight as a side light

-Because with natural light portrait photography outdoors you can move your subject, but not the sun, you’ll have to position them in relation to the position of the sun.
+Because with natural light portrait photography outdoors you can move your subject, but not the sun, you have to position them in relation to the position of the sun.

 Time of day is very important when lighting with direct sunlight, because of the height of the sun in the sky.
 For example the midday sun would not work for side lighting as it’s too high in the sky.
 Golden hour is the best time of day for side lighting, because of the low angled sun.